 During the First World War their son, John William Ayto, joined the Sherwood Foresters (Notts and Derby Regiment, number 106692).
 He was killed in action 10 weeks before the armistice on 1 Sep 1918 (aged 19) while serving with 16th Battalion, Royal Warwickshire Regiment (3rd Birmingham Pals).
 Private Ayto (52239) may have been among the 80 casualties suffered by D Company when the Battalion was bombed by German aircraft as they were resting in reserve positions, prior to moving up to the front line to attack the next day.
 He is commemorated in Favreuil Cemetery near Bapaume, France.

-After the war John senior had a grocery business in Lincoln but later later worked for Robert Tyler, the baker at Gelston.
+Just after the war John senior had a grocery business in Lincoln but by 1921 he was a grocer/baker working for Robert Tyler, the baker at Gelston.
 He drove the horse-drawn bread van around Brandon, Hougham and Marston.

 Sadly, the next thing we know about John and Annie Ayto was their death, aged 72 and 70, during the Second World War.